cometsinthesky/pulsar-3D/README/EN/README.md

 ### Controls 🎮🕹️

 - Use the left mouse button to click and drag in the scene to control the camera.
-- Use the mouse scroll wheel to zoom in or out on the pulsar.
+- Use the mouse scroll wheel to zoom in or out.
-- Use the right mouse button to click and drag the camera to another location in the scene.
+- Use the right mouse button to click and pan the camera to another location in the scene.
-- Pause/play button: pauses and resumes the simulation.
+- Pause/Play button: pauses and resumes the simulation.
 - Restart button: restarts the simulation.
+- F key: toggles fullscreen mode.
+- Double-click in fullscreen: centers the camera on the Pulsar.

 ## Simulation Dynamics 📊🌐